 ANNUITIES ARE OFTEN dismissed as costly, complicated contraptions that are more lucrative for Wall Street than investors.
 And I’m half-inclined to stick with that blanket condemnation, rather than muddy the waters by offering a more nuanced view.
-I hate the idea that somebody might read this blog and then buy the wrong type of annuity—and end up making a horribly expensive mistake.
+I hate the idea that somebody might read this article and then buy the wrong type of annuity—and end up making a horribly expensive mistake.

 Still, I believe there are four types of annuity that can make sense for investors.
 Some background: The term “annuity” covers a multitude of products.
 What’s the unifying thread?
 All commercial annuities are backed by an insurance company.
 But it sometimes seems like that’s the only thing they have in common.